bvm-org/bvm/README.md

   > must the opcode `LEXICAL_ADDRESS` to dynamically construct
   > lexical addresses when the segment is finally invoked.
 This way,
   > the lexical addresses will be fixed relative to the new code
   > segment when it is invoked.
-Of course, you may not use any of
-  > the shorthands (they only apply to literal lexical addresses,
-  > not dynamic lexical addresses anyway).
   >
   >        bvm> 5 [ 17 1 0 PUSH LEXICAL_ADDRESS PUSH LOAD 1 PUSH RETURN ] ARRAY_TO_SEG EXEC
   >        [17]